----------------------- ----------------------

 Acceptance

-Once an offer for a contract has been extended, the counterparty must either accept or reject the contract and its terms and conditions.
-The counterparty can accept or reject a contractual offer verbally or in a written format.
+Once an offer for a contract has been extended, the counterparty must accept or reject the agreement and its terms and conditions.
+The counterparty can accept or reject a contractual offer verbally or in writing.

 Awareness

 For a contract to be legally enforceable, the parties must be aware that they are entering into a new contract.
-The involved parties must recognise that the contract exists, and that the agreement will tie them to a set of contractual obligations.
-This is also called “a meeting of friends.”
+The parties must recognise that the contract exists and that the agreement will tie them to contractual obligations, also called "a meeting of friends."

 Consideration

-For a contract to be considered legally binding, it must offer something of value for exchange between the two parties.
+For a contract to be legally binding, it must offer something of value for exchange between the parties.

 Capacity